This website publishes administrative rules on their effective dates, as designated by the adopting state agencies, colleges, and

 child support payments.
 (D) Electronic payment of compensation

-paid directly to a claimant, the bureau shall require either an electronic fund
+a claimant, the bureau shall either direct deposit funds by electronic transfer

-transfer into a savings or checking account, or shall issue to the payee an
+into a savings or checking account designated by the payee, or issue to the

-electronic benefits card. (a) The bureau shall provide to the claimant notice of the types
+payee an electronic benefits card. (a) The bureau will provide to the claimant notice of the types

 of compensation or payments paid directly to a benefit recipient that are

-included in the electronic benefits program. (b) The bureau shall provide to the claimant notice of the types
+included in the electronic benefits program. (b) The bureau will provide to the claimant notice of the types

 of compensation or payments not paid directly to a benefit recipient that are